atrosekta/rust-electrical-wiki/content/fullbook.md

 Notes:

-- There are 5 colors: Blue, Green, Red, Violet and Orange.
-- Foundations/floors provide 1 launch direction, straight up.
-- Ramps provide 2 launch directions, 2 different angles.
-- Steps provide 6 launch directions, 5 different angles and straight up
 - There is a default pattern if none is created.
 - TC authorization is required to customize firework.
-Look at the firework and press USE(E) to change the use type or Open Designer.
+Look at the firework and press USE(`E`) to **Open Designer** or change the **Fuse** type between Short, Medium and Long.
-- The designer lets you make your own pattern by placing up to 35 dots on the board.
-There is an option to place or remove dots and clear the board.
-There are 8 colours to choose from, white, yellow, orange, red, green, teal, blue and pink.
-You can name your design and have up to 5 different patterns saved.
-Once you hca completed or selected a pattern, click Save.
-This will exit you from the designer and your pattern will be displayed when launched.
+- The designer allows for custom patterns by placing up to 35 dots on the board. - There is an option to place or remove dots and clear the board.
+- There are 8 colors to choose from, white, yellow, orange, red, green, teal, blue and pink.
+- The pattern can be given a name for saving and have up to 5 different patterns saved.
+- Select a saved pattern or make a new one and when complete, click Save.
+This will exit from the designer and the pattern will be displayed when launched.
 - If the firework is picked up, the pattern will revert back to default.
+- Foundations/floors provide 1 launch direction, straight up.
+- Ramps provide 2 launch directions, 2 different angles.
+- Steps provide 6 launch directions, 5 different angles and straight up.

 ---